BA (Hons) Human Behavioural Studies

-The intention of this degree is to prepare students for work in the local area in occupations such as social work, health, education, human resources and probation to name but a few.
-Such a qualification would greatly increase their chances of gaining employment within the area.
+This degree will prepare you for work in occupations such as social work, health, education, human resources and probation to name but a few.

-As a result, the taught modules have been designed to increase students’ knowledge of the key sectors and client groups that they are likely to be working with upon graduation or completion of further training – namely young people, adults suffering from mental and physical health issues and the world of policing and crime.
-In addition, the fourth taught module aims to equip them with the skills to work successfully in teams, take on leadership roles, motivate others and learn how to implement conflict resolution.
+The modules that will be taught have been designed to increase students' knowledge of the key sectors and client groups that you are likely to be working with upon graduation or completion of further training - namely young people, adults suffering from mental and physical health issues and the world of policing and crime.
+In addition, the fourth taught module aims to equip you with the skills to work successfully in teams, take on leadership roles, motivate others and learn how to implement conflict resolution.

 The dissertation module enables individual students to address an issue of particular interest to themselves in considerable depth.

-For application to this final level of study - the 'top up' year for the BA (Hons) Professional Development - students need to have completed the FdA Early Childhood Studies, Teaching and Learning, Early Years Practice, or a close equivalent.
+For application to this final level of study - the 'top up' year for the BA (Hons) Professional Development - you will need to have completed the FdA Early Childhood Studies, Teaching and Learning, Early Years Practice, or a close equivalent.